cesarferreira/needle/README.md

 <div align="center">
   <h1>needle</h1>
   <p>
-    <strong>TUI PR triage for GitHub</strong><br/>
-    Shows the few PRs that need you: review requests, failing CI, and long-running checks.
+    TUI that shows the few PRs that need you: review requests, failing CI, and long-running checks.
   </p>

   <p>